 - 10-201.
 Application of chapter.

 - 10-202.
 Where animals to be kept.

 - 10-203.
 Approval required by health officer to keep animals.

 - 10-204.
 Temporary permit for show animals.

 - 10-205.
 Pen, stables, etc., to be clean.

 - 10-206.
 Orders and notices by health officer.

 - 10-207.
 How feed is to be kept.

 - 10-208.
 General care of animals.

 - 10-209.
 Right of entry by health officer.

 - 10-210.
 Failure to comply constitutes nuisance; abatement; misdemeanor.

-- 10-211.
-Keeping of Domesticated Poultry/Chickens.

 10-201.
 Application of chapter.
-No owner, lessee, tenant, or subtenant, of any property, public or private, located within the corporate limits of the city shall keep, maintain, or cause to be kept any horses, mules, donkeys, cattle, swine, chickens, turkeys, ducks, geese, goats, sheep, hares, or similar animals or fowls either domesticated or nondomesticated except under conditions hereinafter set forth in the provisions of this chapter.
-(1995 Code, § 10-201)
+No owner, lessee, tenant, or sub-tenant, of any property, public or private, located within the corporate limits of the city shall keep, maintain, or cause to be kept any horses, mules, donkeys, cattle, swine, chickens, turkeys, ducks, geese, goats, sheep, hares, or similar animals or fowls either domesticated or nondomesticated except under conditions hereinafter set forth in the provisions of this chapter.
+(1972 Code, § 6-18)

 10-202.
 Where animals to be kept.
-No animals, fowls or poultry described in § 10-201, shall be kept within a distance of one thousand (1,000) linear feet of any adjacent residence, place of business, industry or establishment within the city, without a permit issued by the health officer.
-The health officer shall permit the keeping of animals, poultry, and fowls on public and private premises under the terms of this Chapter and when the keeping of such animals, poultry, and fowls will not injuriously affect the public health and welfare.
-In no case will the health officer approve the keeping of chickens within one hundred (100') linear feet of any property line of a residence, place of business, industry or establishment, except that this restriction shall not prohibit approval by the health officer of the keeping of water fowls on public or community development lakes, such as Campbell Lake.
+No animals, fowls or poultry described in section 10-201, shall be kept within a distance of one thousand (1,000) linear feet of any adjacent residence, place of business, industry or establishment within the city, without the approval of the health officer.
+The health officer shall approve the keeping of animals and fowls on public and private premises only when in his opinion the keeping of such animals and fowls will not injuriously affect the public health and welfare, and in no case will he approve the keeping of animals or fowls within two hundred fifty (250) linear feet of any resident, place of business, industry or establishment.
 This section shall not apply to small animal hospitals under the direct personal supervision of a licensed veterinarian.
-(1995 Code, § 10-202, as amended by Ord. #2012-012, Sept.
-2012)
+(1972 Code, § 6-19)

 10-203.
 Approval required by health officer to keep animals.
-The health officer is hereby authorized to prohibit the keeping of animals, poultry, and fowls described in § 10-201 within the corporate limits of the city when it has been determined that the keeping of such animals and fowls is not in compliance with the provisions included in this Chapter or when the keeping of such animals, poultry, and fowls may prove detrimental to the public health by creating or causing situations conducive to the breeding and attractivity of flies and other injurious and obnoxious insects, the breeding, feeding and harboring of rats, and which may give rise to offensive smells and odors.
-Owners and keepers of such animals, poultry, and fowls, when specifically notified to dispose of them by the health officer shall comply within twenty (20) days with such notice, or correct all deficiencies in keeping with the standards herein prescribed.
-(1995 Code, § 10-203)
+The health officer is hereby authorized to prohibit the keeping of animals and fowls described in section 10-201 within the corporate limits of the city when it has been determined that the keeping of such animals and fowls is not in compliance with the provisions included in section 10-202, and/or when in his opinion the keeping of such animals and fowls may prove detrimental to the public health by creating or causing situations conducive to the breeding and attractivity of flies and other injurious and obnoxious insects, the breeding, feeding and harboring of rats, and which may give rise to offensive smells and odors.
+"Approval" for the maintenance of such animals or fowls may be at the discretion of the health officer.
+Owners and keepers of such animals and fowls, when specifically notified to dispose of them by the health officer shall comply within twenty (20) days with such notice, or correct all deficiencies in keeping with the standards herein prescribed.
+(1972 Code, \S 6-20)

 10-204.
 Temporary permit for show animals.
 Persons bringing show animals into the city for the purpose of exhibiting or showing shall apply for a temporary permit to the health officer.
 The health officer shall have authority to grant such temporary waivers as will, in the opinion of the health officer, not adversely offset the health of the community.
-No waiver may be granted for more than twenty (20) days.
-(1995 Code, § 10-204)
+No waiver may be granted for more than 20 days.
+(1972 Code, § 6-21)